ws111994/Guide-to-Notion/docs/task2.md

 ---

-## Creating archive page to store the completed tasks
+## Creating Archive Page to Store the Completed Tasks

 1. Create new page inside your task board.